 Welcome to the first in a new series of PdOC blog posts focussing on the affiliations postdoc researchers have with Cambridge Colleges.
 The aim is to find out from postdocs with existing affiliations a little more about why they joined a College, what benefits they gain and the kind of educational, sporting and social activities that are on offer.

-Following the news that Clare Hall College is offering up to 200 Affiliated Postdoctoral Memberships, we decided to start here by asking two existing Postdoctoral Affiliates of the College, Dr Franck Courbon and Dr Matthias Benoit, about their experience of being a member of Clare Hall.
+Following the news that Clare Hall College is offering up to 200 Affiliated Postdoctoral Memberships, we decided to start here by asking an existing Postdoctoral Affiliate of the College, Dr Matthias Benoit, about his experience of being a member of Clare Hall.

 - Founded in 1966 by Clare College, Clare Hall was initially founded to essentially be a satellite campus of Clare College for University teaching officers whose principal focus was research; visiting academics who would stay in Cambridge for between six months and a year; and graduate students.
 In 1984, Clare Hall became a fully independent College with its own statutes and its own governing body.